00

 Budget cap (SAR/month)

 Set a maximum monthly spend per automation.
-The engine blocks execution when the limit is reached and logs it.
+The system pauses execution when the limit is reached and alerts you.

 2. 02